LeoDog896/serpent-shuffle/README.md

 # serpent-shuffle

- stay silly with the snake game
+stay silly with a snake game